go101/immutable-value-proposal/README-v2.md

 	var.fxied p *T = &t; // a value with property:
 	                     // {self_modifiable: true, ref_modifiable: false}
 	*p.y = 789;  // NOT allowed,
-	             // for all values referenced by p, either
+	             // for all values referenced by p,
-	             // directly or indirectly, are unmodifiable.
+	             // either directly or indirectly,
+	             // are not modifiable.
 	println(*t.y);
 }
 ```

 The section to the next will list the detailed rules for values of all kinds of types.
 Those rules are much straightforward and anticipated.
-**They are derived from the above mentioned basic rules.**
+**They are derived from the basic rules.**

 ### Syntax changes